Fecal incontinence: Management

 FI is generally treatable with conservative management, surgery, or both.
 The success of treatment depends upon the exact causes and how easily these are corrected.
 Treatment choice depends on the cause and severity of the disease, and the motivation and general health of the person affected.
 Commonly, conservative measures are used together, and if appropriate surgery is carried out.
 Treatments may be attempted until symptoms are satisfactorily controlled.
 A treatment algorithm based upon the cause has been proposed, including conservative, non-operative and surgical measures (neosphincter refers to either dynamic graciloplasty or artificial bowel sphincter, lavage refers to retrograde rectal irrigation).

 Conservative measures include dietary modification, drug treatment, retrograde anal irrigation, biofeedback retraining anal sphincter exercises.
-Incontinence products refer to devices such as anal plugs and perineal pads and garments such as diapers/nappies.
+Incontinence products refer to devices such as anal plugs and perineal pads and garments such as diapers or nappies.
 Perineal pads are efficient and acceptable for only minor incontinence.
 If all other measures are ineffective removing the entire colon may be an option.